jacksonllee/pycantonese/readme.md

 A paper is being prepared:

 Lee, Jackson L., Litong Chen, and Tsz-Him Tsui.
-PyCantonese: new perspectives on Cantonese linguistcs.
+PyCantonese: new perspectives on Cantonese linguistics.

 ## Contributors

 Comments, advice, and code contributed by the following individuals:

 Charles Lam, Hill Ma, Stephan Stiller